Dresden 45

 Dresden 45 was a hardcore punk and crossover thrash band from Houston, Texas, also known as D'45 and variantly, D45.
 They were one of the first hardcore bands to implement a guitar-driven heavy metal sound into their music.
 Like other Houston bands Dirty Rotten Imbeciles and Verbal Abuse, Dresden 45 played a breathless, high-speed type of hardcore punk now referred to as thrashcore.

+The band's album, Paradise Lost, received a three-star rating from the Austin Chronicle.

 History

 Formed in 1985 or 86.
 Last release dated 1993, though last live performance was in 1989.